NicoGiambi/GMM_Scalability/README.md

 # Gaussian Mixture Model
-This project propose a study on the scalability of the Gaussian Mixture Model, an unsupervised machine learning technique.
+This project proposes a study on the scalability of the Gaussian Mixture Model, an unsupervised machine learning technique.
-It's a probability-based clustering technique that we applied on COCO dataset and explored in different versions:
+It's a probability-based clustering technique that we applied on COCO dataset's annotations and explored in different versions:

 - sequential
 - parallel
 - distributed.

-In particular, we conduct a benchmark not only among sequential, parallel and distributed versions, but also among our implementation of GMM with:
+In particular, we conduct a benchmark not only among sequential, parallel and distributed versions, but also with:

 - Mllib implementation from https://spark.apache.org/docs/latest/api/scala/org/apache/spark/mllib/clustering/GaussianMixture.html
 - SGD GMM implementation from https://www.nestorsag.com/blog/scaling-gaussian-mixture-models-to-massive-datasets/